ABOUT THE CHORAL COMMISSION

 We The Unknown (WETU) was conceived by Rob Hill, a retired Army Lt.
 Col and third-generation soldier whose paternal grandfather, John G. Hill, Sr., served in World War I. The idea came to him after hearing a brief history of how America’s Unknown Soldier was selected.
 Almost immediately, he wondered, “what if the person selected was gay or African-American or someone else we might not otherwise expect?”
 Initially, he considered almost every other format possible to tell the story—novel, film, play—but when he moved to Kansas City, home to the National World War I Museum and Memorial, and joined the Heartland Men’s Chorus (HMC), he decided that a choral work for men’s voices was the best medium to pay tribute not only to the Unknown Soldier but all who have served, many in silence.

-Rather than use existing music, HMC’s artistic director, Dustin Cates, recommended a new commission and suggested composer Timothy C. Takach for the job.
+Rather than use existing music, HMC’s then artistic director, Dustin Cates, recommended a new commission and suggested composer Timothy C. Takach for the job.
 Takach, who co-created the theatrical production All is Calm: the Christmas Truce of 1914, with Peter Rothstein and sang with Cantus, one of the U.S.’s premier men’s vocal ensembles, is quickly becoming among the most sought-after choral composers in the nation.

 Hill drafted the libretto based on a number of sources, particularly historical narratives about the role of Sgt.
 Edward F. Younger in choosing the Unknown Soldier.
 Younger’s task was to select one coffin among four and the libretto gives voice to the four lives represented by the coffins.
 The first speaks of his fear and trepidation facing battle, but also the comradeship he feels for his fellow Soldiers.
 The second, an African-American, speaks of his desire to be seen as equally-committed to his country and equally-deserving of respect and honor.
 The third speaks of his love for another Soldier, hoping to see a better tomorrow for them both.
 The fourth, spoken through his mother — representative of Gold Star Mothers — conveys a coming-of-age and how, even in war, beauty is still possible.